Mature Masculine

 Humility: The King admits he doesn't have all the answers.
 He's not diminished by needing others.

 Clarity: The King knows what kind of help he needs and asks for it specifically.
-He doesn't make vague requests that others can't fulfill.
+He doesn't make vague requests others can't fulfill.

 Reciprocity: The King knows that asking for help creates relationship.
 He gives help in return, creating mutual support.